EnglundE/pasta-palace-ms2/README.md

 | Scroll to section from nav-bar                | Clicked on Gallery in the navbar            | To end up in the Gallery section           | Works as expected          |
 | Prev/Next button to start slideshow           | Clicked on next/prev button in Gallery      | A new image after clicking next/prev button| Works as expected          |

-> 5. As a returning visitor i want book a table:
+> 5. As a returning visitor i want to book a table:

 | Feature                                       | Action                                      | Expected result                            | Actual result              |
 | --------------------------------------------- |:-------------------------------------------:| ------------------------------------------:| --------------------------:|